slimcoin-project/slimcoin-project.github.io/content/en/slimcoin-advantages.md

 ### Long-term & stability oriented

-Slimcoin's Proof or Burn mechanism encourages **long term involvement**.
+Slimcoin's Proof of Burn mechanism encourages **long term involvement**.
 If you burn coins to participate, you automatically become a long term investor: You probably will get back your investment (and possibly make a profit, like in mining), but not in a short period of time, and you must be connected permanently to the network with a full node to get a decent return.

 It is like if you are buying a mining rig that only is working for Slimcoin and you cannot re-use it with other cryptocurrencies.